 Pokémon Diamond and Pearl are finally getting remakes.
-First released on Nintendo DS in 2007, these games introduced millions of players to the series and were the next in line for remakes after Pokémon Omega Ruby and Alpha Sapphire.
+First released on Nintendo DS in North America in 2007, these games introduced millions of players to the series and were the next in line for remakes after Pokémon Omega Ruby and Alpha Sapphire.
 While we've had to wait seven years for these remakes, they've finally arrived and have recreated Sinnoh in all of its former glory!

 When is the Pokémon Brilliant Diamond and Pokémon Shining Pearl release date?